 Samsung has introduced its own virtual assistant, Bixby, which promises to help you get stuff done on the phone itself: you can set reminders, search through photo galleries, and cast your phone screen to your Wi-Fi-connected TV, all by pressing a dedicated Bixby button and talking to it.
 It’s also able to identify physical objects out in the wild (well, some of them at least).
 It’s is too soon (and the supporting data too sparse) to actually give out a verdict on Bixby’s efficiency, but we are certainly hopeful.

 Another new feature to look out for is called ‘DeX’ – a £150 dock that connects to an HDMI-equipped monitor and turns your Galaxy S8 to a mini PC.
 Dock the phone via the USB-C port inside the cradle and a new desktop – which looks a lot like Windows 10 – pops up.
+Of course, you will need to provide your own monitor and HDMI cable.
+When purchasing a HDMI cable, you need to make sure it’s the right one to fit your phone dock, so make sure to do some research beforehand to make sure you purchase the correct cable.
+From there, you should be able to set the monitor up, connect the HDMI to the dock, and then see your phone on the big screen.
 Your apps are displayed in a very familiar layout and there’s a dock along the bottom that lets you access all the phone and text functions of the phone.
 You can even stream your actual Windows desktop if mobile apps aren’t quite enough.

 You didn’t quite understand this bit?
 Me neither.
 Let’s move on to camera please.